pygame/pygame/docs/reST/ref/cursors.rst

 .. function:: load_xbm

-   | :sl:`load cursor data from an xbm file`
+   | :sl:`load cursor data from an XBM file`
    | :sg:`load_xbm(cursorfile) -> cursor_args`
    | :sg:`load_xbm(cursorfile, maskfile) -> cursor_args`

-   This loads cursors for a simple subset of ``XBM`` files. ``XBM`` files are traditionally used to store cursors on unix systems, they are an ascii format used to represent simple images.
+   This loads cursors for a simple subset of ``XBM`` files. ``XBM`` files are traditionally used to store cursors on UNIX systems, they are an ASCII format used to represent simple images.

    Sometimes the black and white color values will be split into two separate ``XBM`` files.
 You can pass a second maskfile argument to load the two images into a single cursor.

-   The cursorfile and maskfile arguments can either be filenames or filelike object with the readlines method.
+   The cursorfile and maskfile arguments can either be filenames or file-like object with the readlines method.

    The return value cursor_args can be passed directly to the